ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 ## Before you begin

-Make sure you have downloaded the `armswdev/aemfvp-cca-image` docker container.
+Make sure you have downloaded the [`armswdev/aemfvp-cca-image`](https://hub.docker.com/r/armswdev/aemfvp-cca-image) docker container.

 Install [GCC](/install-guides/gcc/) on your machine.
-You will need this to compile your application.
+Dependent on the architecture of your machine, you will need to install either the native compiler or cross-compiler.

 ## Overview